SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ----------------------

 A :newTerm:`type alias declaration` introduces a named alias of an existing type into your program.
-Type alias declarations begin with the keyword ``typealias`` and have the following form:
+Type alias declarations are declared using the keyword ``typealias`` and have the following form:

 .. syntax-outline::